 Once you defeat King Dedede you’re treated to a cute cutscene of Kirby blowing up and attaching himself to the castle and flying away.
 This makes so much more sense to me as I didn’t know what the heck he was doing when I beat the game but if King Dedede stole all the food it’s probably in the castle so Kirby is just returning it.
 The Game Boy is simple but it was nice to see all the animation from Kirby during these short scenes.

 I was first introduced to Kirby on the Nintendo when I was a little kid at my friend’s house.
 We would play it for hours and it was simple enough for a couple of six-year-olds to understand.
 There was a level that Kirby needed to suck up multiple blocks or get past some type of roadblock.
 For some reason, we never were able to do it but my friend’s mom knew how to make Kirby do it.
 She wasn’t a cool mom and was a complete hardass but I remember thinking it was cool to see her do it.
 To this day I still have no idea why or how she knew how to perform the trick but I’m thankful that she progressed the game for us.

 I beat Kirby’s Dream Land a few years ago for the first time and had just as much fun back then as I did writing my Kirby’s Dream Land review.
 I’m excited to review more games in the series.

 Kirby’s Dream Land Review Score:

 Kirby’s Dream Land combines an amazing soundtrack with simple yet fun gameplay to form a lovable pink little blob in Kirby.
-I haven’t played a ton of Game Boy games but Kirby’s Dream Land ranks up there in the top of the library.
-If you want an introduction into platform side-scrolling games, Kirby’s Dream Land is where you want to start.
+I haven’t played a ton of Game Boy games but Kirby’s Dream Land ranks up there at the top of the library.
+If you want an introduction to platform side-scrolling games, Kirby’s Dream Land is where you want to start.